Building Green With Concrete

 Building green with concrete is becoming more popular because of all the attention being given to sustainable construction these days.
 Using recycled materials in the concrete mix is making the term "green concrete" part of our everyday language in the concrete building industry.

 When most people think of concrete, they think of cement, sand, aggregate (rocks), and water.
-What they don't know is most of (if not all) these materials can be recycled or supplemented with other recycled materials to make concrete.
+What they don't know is most of (if not all) these materials can be recycled or supplemented with other recycled materials to make as good or in some cases better concrete.
 This newer "greener" concrete doesn't deplete our natural resources like before and is a great way to build an environmentally friendly home without compromising strength or beauty.

 With new advanced concrete crushing equipment, old concrete can be crushed and used as aggregate in new concrete mixes.
 Supplementary cementitious materials like fly ash and slag are replacing some of the cement content in the mix reducing the overall need to produce so much of this material.